Konstantiniyye (magazine)

-Konstantiniyye (القسطنطينية) was a Turkish language online magazine published online by the Islamic State (IS), and released by al-Hayat Media Center.
+Konstantiniyye (القسطنطينية) was a Turkish-language online magazine published online by the Islamic State (IS) for propaganda and recruitment, and released by al-Hayat Media Center.
 Konstantiniyye is the old Ottoman name for present day Istanbul.

 The magazine published anti-Turkish messages and targeted Turkish president Recep Tayyip Erdoğan, and the current Peoples' Democratic Party, as well as one of its militant enemies, the PKK.

-In late 2016, Konstantiniyye was supplanted by Rumiyah.
+In late 2016, Konstantiniyye was replaced by Rumiyah.